0x3C50/nofuscate/README.md

 # Nofuscate
-Reverse engineering Py-Fuscate, one decompress at a time
+Defeating Py-Fuscate, one decompress at a time

 ![](img/demo.png)